jamesyang124/play-with-category-theory/chapter3.md

 #### Why we need applicative functor?

-The functor only address a single input function.
-But what if we needs a multi-parameters function as the input of functor?
-Also, in `Haskell`, function are **curried** which means it only take a single input and return a partial function.
+The functor only address a single input function `(f: a -> b)`.
+But what if we need a multi-parameters function as the input of functor?
+Also, in `Haskell`, functions are **curried** which means it only take a single input and return a partial function.
 The final result will be produced only when all input are curried.

-To address **multi-paramters** issue, **Applicative** typeclass defind as follow:
+To address **multi-paramters** issue, **Applicative** type class defined as follow:

 #### Definition